HiPERCAM/hipercam/docs/reduction.rst

 Specific errors
 ---------------

 I hope to list commonly encountered error traces here.
+Send any that confused you to me to add here.

 Mis-matching calibration files
 ..............................